Timothy L. Schmitz

 Timothy L. Schmitz was a Republican member of the Illinois House of Representatives, representing the 49th district from 1999 to 2015.
-He was an Assistant Republican Leader.
+He was a Deputy Republican Leader.

 Early life and career

 Schmitz was born September 26, 1965, in Geneva, Illinois.
 He earned a Bachelor of Arts in political science and public administration from Augustana College.
 From 1989 to 1992, he worked as a policy staffer for House Minority Leader Lee Daniels.
 At some point, he entered real estate development becoming the owner of ARS Land Group.
-Schmitz began serving as a paid, on-call firefighter with the Batavia Fire Department.
+Schmitz began serving as a paid on-call firefighter in 1984 with the Batavia Fire Department.
 He and his wife Julianne have two sons.
 Schmitz was elected to the Batavia City Council in 1995 where he would serve a single term.